cschaible/framework-comparison-2020/readme.md

 - Run the `fasthttp/build.sh` script to build the application and package it into a docker container.
 - Run the `fasthttp/up.sh` script to start the docker container.
 - Run the `fasthttp/down.sh` script to stop the docker container.

+### Rocket [Rust]
+- Run the `rocket/setup_diesel_cli.sh` script to install the diesel (db-migration) CLI.
+- Run the `rocket/build.sh` script to build the application and package it into a docker container.
+- Run the `rocket/up.sh` script to start the docker container.
+- Run the `rocket/down.sh` script to stop the docker container.

 ### Actix [Rust]
 - Run the `actix/setup_diesel_cli.sh` script to install the diesel (db-migration) CLI.